nbartels/jklout2/README.md

 Functionality
 -------------
-* id mapping is supported
+* id mapping between klout id and twitter or google plus is supported
 * influence, topics and score can be retrieved

 Dependencies
 ------------
  * [gson library](https://code.google.com/p/google-gson/) to parse the json and generated POJOs
- * junit4 and [mockito](https://code.google.com/p/mockito/) for unittesting (not needed in productive environment)
+ * junit4, [mockito](https://code.google.com/p/mockito/) and [Apache commons-io](http://commons.apache.org/proper/commons-io/) for unittesting (not needed in productive environment)

 Code examples
 -------------